dy1z/docs/content/docs/configuration/build-paths.md

 ### filetypes

-File extensions that you use for your Templates.
+Define what file extensions you use for your Templates.

 Maizzle will only look for files ending in _these_ extensions, when searching your `build.templates.source` directory for Templates to build.